-- People on therapies that suppress the immune system, such as mitoxantrone, azathioprine, methotrexate, cyclophosphamide or steroids should not receive 'live' vaccines as they may be at greater risk for developing the disease.
-Make sure that your doctor is aware of all the medications you are taking.
+- If you are on a therapy that suppresses the immune system, such as mitoxantrone, azathioprine, methotrexate, cyclophosphamide or steroids, you should not receive 'live' vaccines as you may be at greater risk for developing the disease.
+Live vaccines include yellow fever, chickenpox, smallpox, MMR and rotavirus.

 - Neurology 2002;59(12):1837-1843.
 Full article Immunization and MS: a summary of published evidence and recommendations.

 - Acta Neurol Scan 2017 Nov:136 Suppl 201:49-51 Summary Vaccines and multiple sclerosis

 - Journal of Neurology 2011;258(7):1197-1206.
 Summary Immunizations and risk of multiple sclerosis: systematic review and meta-analysis.

 - Archives of Neurology 2011;68(10):1267-1271.
 Full article Yellow fever vaccination and increased relapse rate in travelers with multiple sclerosis.

 - Neurol Neuroimmunol Neuroinflamm.
 2018 Jan; 5(1): e409.
 Full article Immune response to vaccines is maintained in patients treated with dimethyl fumarate

 - JAMA Neurology 2014;71(12):1506-1513.
 Summary Vaccines and the risk of multiple sclerosis and other central nervous system demyelinating diseases.